-BC’s Provincial Health Officer, Dr. Bonnie Henry, issued an order dated October 14 (released October 15, 2021) on COVID-19 vaccination that applies to health professionals and others who provide health care or services in public care settings.
+BC’s Provincial Health Officer, Dr. Bonnie Henry, issued an order dated October 14, 2021 on COVID-19 vaccination that applies to health professionals and others who provide health care or services in public care settings.

 The order, titled “Hospital And Community (Health Care And Other Services) COVID-19 Vaccination Status Information And Preventive Measures”, is addressed to BC health bodies and the following: